Understanding variable interest entities (VIEs) in accounting

 How do you know if an entity is a VIE?

 The simple answer is that the entity itself is not a normal entity.
 In other words, the entity was not created and does not operate like other entities in the same industry.
-In order to identify whether an entity is a VIE, the FASB focused on two main features: insufficiency of equity at risk and lack of control by the apparent voting shareholders.

-What does an “at risk” equity investment include and not include?
+Insufficiency of at-risk capital, or being “thinly capitalized,” means that the total equity investment at risk is not sufficient to permit the entity to finance its activities without additional subordinated financial support from other parties.What does an “at-risk” equity investment include and not include?
 Equity at risk, for example, can include equity that participates in profits and losses.
-But it does not include amounts provided, directly or indirectly, to equity owners by others by way of fees or contributions or amounts financed by loans or guarantees about loans by others.
+But it does not include amounts provided, directly or indirectly, to equity investors by others by way of fees or contributions or amounts financed by loans or guarantees about loans by others.

-Equity holders lack control: The second feature of a VIE is that the equity at-risk holders lack controlling financial interest (economics and power).
+The second feature of a VIE is that the equity at-risk holders lack controlling financial interest (economics and power).
 In other words, they are not really running the show and don’t have the power to make key decisions or block other decisions.
-If the equity holders lack any of the following indicators of financial control, the entity is a VIE:
+If the equity holders lack any of the following indicators of financial control, the entity is a VIE:- The power to direct the activities of the entity that most significantly impact the entity’s economic performance

-- Obligation to absorb expected losses
+- The obligation to absorb expected losses

-- Right to receive expected residual returns
+- The right to receive expected residual returns

-- The power to direct the activities of a VIE that most significantly impact the VIE’s economic performance
+- The power to direct the activities of a VIE that most significantly impact the VIE’s economic performance.

-- The obligation to absorb losses or receive benefits of the VIE that could potentially be significant to the VIE
+- The obligation to absorb losses or receive benefits of the VIE that could potentially be significant to the VIE.

-There are some situations where there is no primary beneficiary, or when there are multiple beneficiaries.
+There are some situations where there is no primary beneficiary or when there are multiple beneficiaries.
 In those instances, we might have to apply a related party tiebreaker to determine which entity consolidates the VIE.

 Are there any exceptions to the rules?